 Number one is privacy.
 Adaptive systems can use various behavior measuring techniques, including everything from keystroke sequences to the pattern of services and tabs opened on a site.
 Some users might prefer not to make their location known – as is their right.

 The second issue is the UX.
 While adaptive systems give a network an added layer of protection, they do not replace other authentication methods necessary to log in.
 We still didn’t eliminate the hurdle of passwords.

-And not least important is TCO.
+And last, but not least important is TCO.
 The more factors we add to the process of authentication, the faster the costs snowball out of control.
 Adaptive authentication adds complexity and, therefore, adds more weight to IT departments’ workload, hence increasing costs.

 Why passwordless authentication is the better approach

 The definition of insanity is doing the same thing over and over again, but expecting different results.
 We keep trying to improve security while still relying on passwords as the primary authentication factor.
+Not so sane.